 The Halifax North Trail is a 5km active transportation corridor that links communities from Clayton Park to Glenbourne.
 One of the recommendations of the 2015 Mainland North Trail Functional Plan was to improve connectivity between this facility and adjacent destinations and neighbourhoods.
 At the initiative of the Halifax North West Trail Association through the Capital Budget Grant Funding Program, HRM built four new connections in the Summer of 2018 and changed the pedestrian crossing at Langbrae Drive to reduce crossing distances and improve visibility.

 New connections were made to the Canada Games Centre, The Halifax Mainland Common off-leash dog park, Mary Clayton Park, and to Turnmill Park and connecting streets.
 Wayfinding signage was installed along the Mainland North Trail in 2021 as part of the Active Transportation Wayfinding Pilot Project.

-This new active transportation connection is part of the Regional Centre All-Ages-and-Abilities Bikeway Network and was built in 2018.
+This active transportation connection is part of the Regional Centre All-Ages-and-Abilities Bikeway Network and was built in 2018.
 The project connects the existing multi-use pathway on Mount Hope Avenue that terminated at Orion Cres. to Pleasant Street, close to the Woodside Ferry Terminal and Dartmouth Harbourfront Greenway.
 The project includes additional sidewalks and accessible bus stops within the Woodside Industrial Park.
 This is now part of a 6km corridor that extends into the Portland Hills community, connecting to parks, a school, shopping and a library.

 Porters Lake Exit 20 AT Connector

 This link is located at Exit 20 of Highway 107 and will enable the rail trail connection of the Trans Canada Trail from Cole Harbour to Porters Lake.
 This connection reinstates where Highway 107 severed the former railway corridor and will connect the Blueberry Run Trail to the Porters Lake commercial area and the Porters Lake Elementary School, Lake and Shore Recreation Center and the MetroX Park and Ride bus service.
-Construction is targeted for 2019.

 Lucasville Greenway Association has developed a concept for a multi-use pathway that would parallel Lucasville Road, providing a safer place for residents to walk and bicycle and enjoy their community.
 Based on this concept, HRM is working with the group to develop a functional plan to inform implementation, cost and which side of the road it would be located on.
 The goal is to connect community destinations with Lower Sackville and Hammonds Plains Road.